-Edgar Vergara is a 2013 graduate, with distinction, of the Master of Business Administration (MBA) program at the Ivey Business School at Western University located in London, Ontario, Canada.
+Edgar Vergara is a 2013 graduate, with distinction, of the MBA program at the Ivey Business School at Western University located in London, Ontario, Canada.
 Edgar is currently working in the High Yield Capital Markets group at RBC Capital Markets, focused on structuring and originating Canadian dollar high yield credit.
 Prior to attending Ivey, Edgar was a Portfolio Manager at Stanton Asset Management, responsible for North American high yield and Canadian convertible debt.
 Edgar also holds a Bachelor of Commerce (with distinction) from Concordia University and is a Level III CFA Candidate.
 Click here for contact information.

 Rahim Murji is a 2016 graduate of the MBA program.
 He became interested in the stock market at the bottom of the Dotcom Crash.
 He found it interesting to see companies that were once valued at hundreds of dollars a share eventually priced at only a fraction of that amount.
 As Rahim learned more about investing, he came across the teachings of Benjamin Graham and Warren Buffett and he became enthralled with the value approach to investing.
 Rahim has a wide range of work experience, including Operational Risk Manager at one of Canada's largest investment fund managers and Team Lead of Investment Operations at an insurance organization.
 Rahim holds a Bachelor of Commerce with Distinction from the University of Alberta and is a CA and CFA charterholder